apacheignite/documentation/web-console/web-agent.md

 }
 [/block]
 ## HTTPS
-`https.proxyHost` - The hostname, or address, of the proxy server `https.proxyPort` - The port number of the proxy server.
+`https.proxyHost` - Hostname or address of the proxy server `https.proxyPort` - Port number of the proxy server

-For using proxy with authentication need pass following system properties:
+For using proxy with authentication, you need to provide the following system properties:
-`https.proxyUsername` - Username.
+`https.proxyUsername` - Username
-`https.proxyPassword ` - Password.
+`https.proxyPassword ` - Password
 [block:code]
 {
   "codes": [